pola-rs/polars/docs/getting-started/expressions.md

 )
 ```

 You can also specify the specific columns that you want to return.
 There are two ways to do this.
-The first option is to create a `list` of column names, as seen below.
+The first option is to pass the column names, as seen below.

 {{code_block('getting-started/expressions','select2',['select'])}}